moon44432/renderlapse/README.md

 ![](assets/chunkytutorial.png)

 1. Load one of your backup worlds.
-2. Select chunks to render.
-Be careful - Chunky throws an error when it tries to render chunks that are not generated.
-You need another scene with the same settings but less chunk range for older worlds that don't have enough chunks to render.
+2. Select chunks to render. **Be careful - Chunky throws an error when it tries to render chunks that are not generated.
+You need another scene with the same settings but less chunk range for older worlds that don't have enough chunks to render.**
 3. Load selected chunks.
 4. Canvas size.
 1920 * 1080 is recommended.
 5. Un-check all entities.
 6. Set the camera.
 You can do this in Render Preview tab as well.
-7. Target SPP(Samples Per Pixel).
+7. Set target SPP(Samples Per Pixel).
 64 is recommended.
 8. Save the scene.

 ## Rendering (requires Chunky & ffmpeg)

 ## Troubleshooting

+### Chunky throws ```java.lang.NullPointerException: Cannot invoke "String.equals(Object)" because the return value of "se.llbit.chunky.world.Chunk.getVersion()" is null```

+This happens when Chunky tries to render chunks that are not yet generated.
+See (2) at **Preparing JSON file**.